 - Divide the revenue from your top customer for the last twelve months (or calendar year) by the total gross revenue of your business for the last twelve months (or calendar year).

 - If this amount from 1 above is less than eight percent (0.08), you do not have a customer concentration risk.
 You can relax!

 - If this amount is equal to or greater than eight percent (0.08), you have a customer concentration risk with this customer.

 - Repeat the calculation with each of your customers using their gross revenue one-by-one from the greatest to least gross revenue in a given year until the calculation is less than eight percent (0.08).

 - Every customer with gross revenue which exceeds eight percent (0.08) of your business’ total gross revenue represents a customer concentration risk for your business.

-Determining if a customer concentration exists in a business is an important part of the exit planning process for one simple reason.
-When selling a business, the savvy business buyer will determine if one or more customer concentration risks exists and if so, he will discount his offer price.
+Determining if a customer concentration and industry concentration exists in a business is an important part of the exit planning process for one very simple reason.
+When selling a business, the savvy business buyer will determine if one or more customer or industry concentration risks exists and if so, they will discount their offer price.